-We understand that not everyone who looks at the dashboard is an expert in “food systems” facts and terminology.
+We hope that the dashboard will be a useful tool for anyone who chooses to look at it, including those who are not food systems “experts.”
 For those who would like more context, we have developed these introductory resources.
 Data and materials here are about the whole New England food system (not just the part related to institutions).

 On this page, we have gathered together a small number of diverse indicators that show how New England states and institutions are putting their commitment to a regional food system into action through by implementing innovative programs, signing pledges developed by good food advocates, and hiring dedicated sustainability staff.

-FoodCorps is a nationwide volunteer program that connects kids to real food and helps them grow up healthy.
-FoodCorps volunteers serve alongside educators and community leaders and partner with schools to create a nourishing environment for all students.
+FoodCorps is an AmeriCorps program that connects kids to real food and helps them grow up healthy.
+FoodCorps service members serve alongside educators and community leaders and partner with schools to create a nourishing environment for all students.
 They do this by providing students with food and nutrition education, hands-on activities like gardening and cooking, and help to get lunch trays filled with nutritious meals from local farms.
-There are 37 volunteers now serving in three New England states.

 Source: FoodCorps Website